Bladder Cancer

 How Will I Manage A Urostomy?

 Removal of the entire bladder, radical cystectomy, is the gold standard treatment for invasive bladder cancer.
 Rarely, individuals may be candidates for less invasive surgery or bladder-sparing regimens.
-Historically, the...
+Historically, the primary option to divert the...

 What Is A Neobladder?